ismail1432/emoji-api/README.md

 You have acess to all emojis availables in this url [www.smaine.me/api/emojis]("http://www.smaine.me/api/emojis")

+There is 4 languages availables Arabic, English, French and Spanish

 If you want a specific language add the language parameter at the end of the url.

 Example: [www.smaine.me/api/emojis/french]("http://www.smaine.me/api/emojis/french")